Skip to main content

 Planting

 Seed will germinate at soil temperatures of 32-60°F. Soil temperatures above 70°F will result in poor germination.
-Another cause for poor germination is salt accumulation in the top 2" of heavily composted high tunnels.
-Priming the seed may improve germination.
+Another cause for poor germination is salt accumulation in the top 2" of high tunnel soil.
+Priming the seed (i.e. soaking he seed in water or another solution to kickstart the germination process prior to seeding) may improve germination, though there is no research-based seed priming protocol specifically designed for spinach.
 Spinach seed is short-lived and susceptible to damping-off.
 For good stands, start with new, fungicide-treated seed each year.
-Taking measures to prepare uniform, well-drained beds and to provide even irrigation can reduce variations in soil moisture that can lead to damping-off as well.
+Taking measures to prepare uniform, well-drained beds and to provide even irrigation can reduce variations in soil moisture that can lead to damping off as well.

 Spinach can also be germinated in seed trays and transplanted at the desired site.
 This method is particularly useful if the site is not yet prepared for the next crop, and to get a head-start in production.
 Seedlings are typically ready for transplant approximately three weeks after initial seeding.
 Again, plant spacing can vary based on target harvest size and method.